selforganising/book/quicktalks/commas.md

  console.log(i*j);
 }

-The first expression just uses the var statement to create two local variables, i and j, and sets them to zero and ten respectively.
-The second expression is a simple test for i being less than or equal to j, and doesn't use the comma operator.
+The first expression just uses the var statement to create two local variables, i and j, and sets them to zero and ten respectively. <br>The second expression is a simple test for i being less than or equal to j, and doesn't use the comma operator. <br>
-The final expression is the only use of the comma operator and it adds one to i and subtracts one from j each time through the loop.
-So the values of i and j we create are:
+The final expression is the only use of the comma operator and it adds one to i and subtracts one from j each time through the loop. <br>So the values of i and j we create are:
 0 10
 1 9
 2 8